Joey Castillo

-Musical career
+Career

 A native of Gardena, California, Castillo began playing drums at age 15, when his grandmother loaned him the money to buy a drum kit.
 His playing is influenced by War, Al Green, Led Zeppelin, the Rolling Stones, and Black Flag.
 He started off his drumming career by joining the Los Angeles punk band Wasted Youth in 1984.
 After recording two albums and several tours, he left Wasted Youth and joined Sugartooth in 1991.
-During the summer of 1994, he formed a short-lived punk rock band called Chronic Halitosis.
+During the summer of 1994, he formed a short-lived punk rock band named Chronic Halitosis.
 They played punk covers of bands like Misfits and Black Flag.

-In 1994, Castillo left Sugartooth and joined Danzig, having turned down previous offers from Slayer and Suicidal Tendencies.
-He worked as Chuck Biscuit's drum tech circa '90-'93 and finally replaced him as live drummer on the '94 tours, following the release of Danzig 4.
-From that point on, he was (with exception for Glenn) the only constant Danzig member for almost ten years, performing all percussion duties on Blackacidevil (1996), Satan's Child (1999) and I Luciferi (2002).
+In 1994, Castillo left Sugartooth and joined Danzig, having turned down offers from Slayer and Suicidal Tendencies.
+He worked as Chuck Biscuit's drum tech circa 1990 to 1993; Castillo finally replaced him as live drummer on the 1994 tours, following the release of Danzig 4.
+From that point on, he was (with exception for Glenn) the only constant Danzig member for almost ten years; he performed all percussion duties on Blackacidevil (1996), Satan's Child (1999) and I Luciferi (2002).
 In 1996, he was featured on Robert Trujillo's solo album, and in 1998 he joined Zilch.
+Castillo auditioned for Guns N' Roses in 1997, but did not join the band.
 He replaced Goatsnake's original drummer after his departure in 2001, but that was short lived when they split up shortly after.
-Castillo auditioned for Guns N' Roses in 1997, but did not join the band.
-In 2001 he did backing vocals and drums for some tracks on Son of Sam's album Songs From The Earth.
+Castillo plays drums on the 2001 album Primitive Impulse by Dope Headz, a band formed by Heath and Pata.
+Also in 2001, he did backing vocals and drums for some tracks on Son of Sam's album Songs From The Earth.

 Castillo joined Queens of the Stone Age without an audition, playing through half a song (Avon) at a last-minute rehearsal when frontman Josh Homme reportedly walked out of the room, and returned saying "I just fired the drummer.
 The tour starts tomorrow," offering Castillo the gig, for which he remained for 10 years.
 Castillo also played on side projects including Mark Lanegan's solo album Bubblegum, Desert Sessions Vol. 9 & 10 and Eagles of Death Metal's second and third albums Death by Sexy (2006) & Heart On (2008), touring with the latter.

-After leaving QotSA in 2012, Castillo has had great demand as a session player, touring musician as well as becoming a proper band member in numerous projects, as aforementioned.
+After leaving QotSA in 2012, Castillo has had great demand as a session player, touring musician as well as becoming a proper band member in numerous projects.